ipc-sim/ipc-toolkit/docs/source/tutorial/simulation.rst

 Volumetric Meshes
 -----------------

 The IPC Toolkit only handles surface meshes (through the ``CollisionMesh``).
 However, the finite element method often relies on volumetric discretizations.
-In this case the computed gradients and Hessians need to be mapped back to the full volumetric mesh.
+In this case, the computed gradients and Hessians need to be mapped back to the full volumetric mesh.
 The ``CollisionMesh`` class provides this functionality.

 From the full (volumetric) mesh vertices and surface edges/faces which index into the full mesh vertices, you can build a ``CollisionMesh`` using the function ``CollisionMesh::build_from_full_mesh``.
 This will internally build and store a selection matrix that goes from the full to surface vertices as well as map the edge/faces entries accordingly.